ktorio/ktor-documentation/topics/advanced_http2.md

 Key requirements:

-* SSL certificate (can be self-signed)
+* An SSL certificate (can be self-signed).
-* ALPN implementation suitable for a particular engine (see corresponding sections for Netty and Jetty)
+* An ALPN implementation suitable for a particular engine (see corresponding sections for Netty and Jetty).

 ## SSL certificate {id="ssl_certificate"}